cisnes/PINECOIN/INSTALL.md

-Building BitCorn
+Building PineCoin
 =================

-See doc/build-*.md for instructions on building the various elements of the BitCorn Core reference implementation of BitCorn.
+See doc/build-*.md for instructions on building the various elements of the PineCoin Core reference implementation of PineCoin.